Acts of Random Noting

 I finished reading The Silent House - a book of ghost stories by Edith Nesbit which I enjoyed.
 I have restarted reading Twyla Tharp's The Creative Habit.
 I have also bought a book of poetry by Nikita Gill which should come next week.

-I am taking it a bit more slowly on the Lating.
+I am taking it a bit more slowly on the Latin.
 I am over halfway thrugh Chapter 15.

 No new birds this week - I am sure I heard House Martins twittering so I am keeping my fingers crossed that they will finally appear and stay in my local neighbourhood.
 They have built a Sand Martin colony box thing at the local country park which I am very happy about, although I have only ever seen one Sand Martin there.